-Section A7 "Equivalence" provides a statement on how the proposed alternative approach provides at least as good an approach to ensuring that defective EPCs are identified and replaced as the DCLG standard approach.
+Section A7 "Equivalence" provides a statement on how the proposed alternative approach provides at least as good an approach to ensuring that EPCs which fail a Scheme Audit are identified and replaced as the DCLG standard approach.

 A2.
 Basic Requirements